How to Find a Federal Government Job

 Double-Check Your Submission

 Carefully review your application to make sure that you have incorporated all the information required in the job announcement.
 If your resume or application does not provide all the information requested on this form and in the job vacancy announcement, you may lose consideration for a job.
-Proofread your document for spelling and grammatical errors.
+Proofread your document for spelling and grammatical errors before submitting.